dOpensource/kamailio-admin-training/README.md

-# Kamailio Training with FusionPBX: Using Kamailio as a Registrar
+# Kamailio Admin Training: Using Kamailio as a Registrar for FusionPBX

 The focus on the training is provide attendees with an overall understanding of Kamailio 5.3 with hands on labs that gives attendees experience with configuing Kamailio as a Registrar Server for FusionPBX